anthony-m23/Shopify-Backend-Developer-Intern-Challenge/README.md

 1.)
 Java / Intellij
 2.)
 Tomcat 9.0
 3.)
 VS Code
 4.)
-Servlet jar file
-5.) sqlite studio / sqlite jar file
+Servlet jar file (included in ShopifyWebApp.jar) 5.) sqlite studio / sqlite jar file (included in ShopifyWebApp.jar)

 HOW TO RUN:
 // Jar in lib folder should be good when you run and I have provided source code to that jar (backend code)